nachiketnaik-cmd/TVP-VAR-analysis-on-Indian-Sectoral-Indices/README.md

 - Kilian, L. (2009).
 Not all oil price shocks are alike: Disentangling demand and supply shocks in the crude oil market. *American Economic Review*, 99(3), 1053–1069.

 ---

-## 👤 Author

-**[Your Name]**
-Department of [Your Department]
-[Your Institution]

----

-## 📄 License

-This repository is intended for academic and research purposes.
-Please cite appropriately if you use any part of this code or methodology.